Lercher/CocoR/Readme.md

 as well as autocompletion based on the `alt` (for keywords) and `st` array for (available symbols).

+For a sample implementatio as a *proof of concept* of such an editor, see our WinForms version in the CSharp/WinFormsEditor subfolder.
+Please note, that it is compiled and linked against the sample grammar in CSharp/test and it always loads sample.txt from this folder.
+Nevertheless it doesn't depend on the particular grammar design.

+Plus it parses the source from scratch on any change, so don't expect any proper usability, if the sources grow larger.
+However, for the current sample grammar and sample text in this repository, the responsiveness can be called "instant" on my machine (2011 Windows PC box, Core i5 CPU, 16GB RAM, SSD).

 Planned: Build a language-server for Visual Studio Code.
 See https://code.visualstudio.com/docs/extensions/example-language-server